jmutai/zimbra-rhel7/README.md

 ## Zimbra on RHEL 7 Docker image

-This repo hosts all files needed to run Zimbra Collaborative Suite on RHEL 7 docker image.
+This repository contains different Zimbra scripts to create RHEL 7 Zimbra Collaboration docker image.

 Kindly note that this is a work in progess.
 If you get any errors be kind and share them so that i can improve on it.